 has requested that an information item be placed on the agenda needs to

 be present or have a representative attend the senate meeting when the

 item is discussed.

 - Information items

-which the Senate wishes to address will be forwarded to the next
+which the Senate wishes to further discuss/address will be placed on the

 Senate minutes and agendas carefully and contact their Senators if they

 have any concerns.
 All faculty are always encouraged to attend Senate